Universal Sample Complexity Bounds in Quantum Learning Theory via Fisher Information Matrix: Main result 2: Sample complexity of -distance based learning

 Here, $\mathbf{U} \in \mathbb{R}^{4^{n} \times 4^{n}}$ and $\mathbf{D} \in \mathbb{R}^{4^{n} \times 4^{n}}$ are given elementwise by

-The matrix $\mathbf{U}$ is orthonormal and corresponds to the normalized Walsh--Hadamard transform, while $\mathbf{D}$ is diagonal, with entries given by the inverse of the Pauli error rates.
-As a consequence, the eigenvalues of $\mathbf{F}_{0}$ is the diagonal elements of $\mathbf{D}$.
+The matrix $\mathbf{U}$ is orthogonal and corresponds to the normalized Walsh--Hadamard transform, while $\mathbf{D}$ is diagonal, with entries given by the inverse of the Pauli error rates.
+As a consequence, the eigenvalues of $\mathbf{F}_{0}$ are given by the diagonal elements of $\mathbf{D}$.